What is Career-Technical Education?

 Does an academic teacher still need to get a Career-Technical license?

 All Career-Technical teachers must be licensed by the State of Ohio.
-Teachers with academic licenses must add a Career Technical teaching field code specific to the trade area they teach through the KSU/CTTE Alternative Resident Educator licensure program.
+Teachers with academic licenses must add a Career Technical teaching field code specific to the trade area they teach through the KSU Career-Technical Educator licensure program.

 What is NOCTI?

 NOCTI is the National Occupational Competency Testing Institute.
 KSU is a certified test site for NOCTI.
 This institute provides testing to verify occupational competency in various occupations.
 Teachers who are licensed through Industry Option can take NOCTI exams in two parts; a written test (held in a classroom setting on main Kent campus) and a performance component (in a lab setting) with a proctor in the trade area being tested.
-This enables the teacher to earn from 12 - 24 college credit-by-exam hours which can be applied to the TIED bachelor's degree.
+This enables the teacher to earn from 12 - 24 college credit-by-exam hours which can be applied to a bachelor's degree in Educational Studies.

 How do I register for a NOCTI exam?